 The Alumni Association is a permanent link between graduates and the College.
 The Association's mission is to provide services to West Virginia Northern alumni, students and the communities serviced by the College.
 The organization fulfills these goals by participating in community service projects, making donations to the College in various ways and working with the Student Senate and administrative offices.
 Currently one of the main focuses of the Alumni Association is to act as historians for the College.
 This work involves compiling, maintaining, and exhibiting a collection of B&O Railroad memorabilia, Hazel-Atlas Glass and glass manufactured in the New Martinsville area.
-The Alumni Association also coordinates programs dedicated to diversity and social justice on all three campuses.

-The Association also gives special awards of recognition yearly to current students for outstanding achievements and to former graduates who have gone on to distinguish themselves in their career field.
+The Association also gives special awards recognition yearly to current students for outstanding achievements and to former graduates who have gone on to distinguish themselves in their career field.
 Lifetime membership is available to those who have earned 24 or more credits at West Virginia Northern.
 Members can actively participate in Alumni work through four standing committees - Membership, Museum, Service (to the community at large and the College), and Ways and Means.
 For more information about the Alumni Association, visit www.wvncc.edu/alumni.